 What is Endometriosis?

 Endometriosis is a chronic gynecological disorder characterized by the growth of endometrial tissue outside the uterus, leading to inflammation, scarring, and adhesions.
 Symptoms can include pelvic pain, heavy menstrual bleeding, infertility, and bowel or urinary symptoms.
+This condition can significantly impact a woman’s quality of life, affecting her physical health, emotional well-being, and even her ability to work or engage in social activities.
+The presence of endometrial-like tissue in locations such as the ovaries, fallopian tubes, and even the bowel can lead to a cascade of inflammatory responses, causing pain that often intensifies during menstruation, though it can be present cyclically or constantly.

 Key Statistics: